nocte-electorum/.github/profile/README.md

 # Nocte Electorum
-Night of the chosen ones

----
-A private group of CS students creating fun/utility projects.
+Welcome👋!

+This is a GitHub organization to hold all collaborative projects between our group of CS students/enthusiasts.